-The information in this report that relates to Exploration Results on Balama North project is based on, and fairly represents, information and supporting documentation prepared by Mr. Alfred Gillman, who is a Member of Australian Institute of Mining and Metallurgy.
+The information in this report that relates to Exploration Results on Balama North project is based on, and fairly represents, information and supporting documentation prepared by Mr. Alfred Gillman, who is a Fellow of Australian Institute of Mining and Metallurgy (CP Geol).
 Mr. Gillman is a Non-Executive Director of the Company.
 Mr. Gillman has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Mineral Resources and Ore Reserves (the JORC Code)'.
 Mr. Gillman consents to the inclusion in this report the exploration results and the supporting information in the form and context as it appears.

-The information in this announcement that relates to Exploration Results on Balama North project is extracted from the reports entitled ASX Release "High Grade Graphite Discovery at Nicanda Hill" created 22 January 2014 and ASX Release "Exceptional Graphite Interceptions At Nicanda Hill" created 19 May 2014, ASX Release "Significant High-Grade Graphite Intersected At Nicanda Hill" created 23 June 2014 and are available to view on www.tritonmineralstd.com.au The reports were issued in accordance with the 2012 Edition of the JORC Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
-The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcement and, in the case of estimates of Mineral Resources, that all material assumptions and technical parameters underpinning the estimates in the relevant market announcement continue to apply and have not materially changed.
+The information in this announcement that relates to Exploration Results on Balama North project is extracted from the reports entitled ASX Release "High Grade Graphite Discovery at Nicanda Hill" created 22 January 2014 and ASX Release "Exceptional Graphite Interceptions At Nicanda Hill" created 19 May 2014, ASX Release "Enormous Graphite Intercepts At Nicanda Hill", created 4 June 2104, ASX Release "Significant High-Grade Graphite Intersected At Nicanda Hill" created 23 June 2014, ASX Release "Nicanda Hill Mineralised Footprint Defined Over 6,200m Strike Length" created 11 August 2014 and are available to view on www.tritonmineralsltd.com.au The reports were issued in accordance with the 2012 Edition of the JORC Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
+The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcement and, in the case of estimates announcement continue to apply and have not materially changed.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcement.